alkhrom/Git-demo2/index.md

 # Intro to Unicode for Dummy Programmers

 Why Unicode?
-Of course, had the entire Globe spoken English, there would have never been a need for anything else but
+Of course, had the entire Globe spoken English, there would have never been a need for anything else but the good old ASCII.
+However, as the Internet party

+Some Philosophy Behind Unicode
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjgwMTc0ODM2XX0=
+eyJoaXN0b3J5IjpbLTQwNjIyMjEzNF19
 -->